 - What you see is what you move!
 Sooooo easy to play chess now!!!!
 It is an amazing invention!

-- World's first flat-surfaced international chess set with patent-applied Geometry Chess Symbol marked on each chess piece!
+- World's first flat-surfaced international chess set with copyrighted Geometry Chess Symbol marked on each chess piece!

 The geometry concepts of lines and line segments, and transformations are used to design this revolutionary set with the intersection point of symmetry lines as the turn centre.